centuryglass/IntraPaint/doc/stable-diffusion.md

     - **latent nothing**:  Completely zeroes out the inpainting content before generating.
 5. **Prompt**: Describe in plain text exactly what kind of imagery the model should generate.
 Prompts can also use various control formats to affect image generation, see [prompt control formatting](#prompt-control-formatting) below for details.
 6. **Negative Prompt**: Describe in plain text exactly what kind of imagery the model should *not* generate.
 All prompt control formats also work on the negative prompt.
 7. **Generation size**: The resolution of generated images.
-Most Stable-Diffusion models can be somewhat flexible with this, but usually provide best performance at specific resolutions.
-See also: [generation resolution tips](./inpainting_guide.md#generation-resolution-tips)
+Most Stable-Diffusion models can be somewhat flexible with this, but usually will perform best at specific resolutions.
+See also: [generation resolution tips](./inpainting_guide.md#generation-resolution)
 8. **Batch size**:  The number of images to generate at once.
 Generating multiple images at the same time can be faster, but requires more VRAM.
 9. **Batch count**: The number of image batches to generate in sequence before switching to the selection view.
 This doesn't increase VRAM usage like batch size does, but it provides no speed benefits compared to generating batches individually.
 10. **Sampling steps**: Controls how many steps the generator takes to create images.
 Increasing step count makes image generation take longer, but often provides better results.
 Benefits of increasing step count are usually fairly low above 30 steps.
 Certain specialty models (e.g. LCM and Turbo) can produce good results at far fewer steps.